spacetelescope/style-guides/guides/where-to-put-your-data.md

 the audience for the code/notebook:

 1. Artifactory: this is an enterprise-level data storage solution that STScI has bought into.
-Use this for larger datasets for functional work that is primarily used by STScI but not external users.
+You may want to use this for larger datasets for functional work that is used by STScI but not external users.
 2. Zenodo: this is a data store intended for academic users, and includes fully-citable DOIs for arbitrary data sets.
 Such data sets are versioned and accessible on the public internet, and therefore are well-suited for data of